Project-OSRM/osrm-backend/docs/profiles.md

 In your `segment_function` you can then access the raster source and use `raster:query()` to query to find the nearest data point, or `raster:interpolate()` to interpolate a value based on nearby data points.

-You must check whether the result is valid before use it.
+You must check whether the result is valid before using it.

 Example: